 SUBJECT DESCRIPTION Employment, office, trade, profession or vocation Any employment, office, trade, profession or vocation carried on for profit or gain.
-Sponsorship Any payment or provision of any other financial benefit (other than from PCC) made to the councillor during the previous 12- month period for for any expenses incurred by you in carrying out your duties as a membercouncillor , or towards your election expenses.
+Sponsorship Any payment or provision of any other financial benefit (other than from PCC) made to the councillor during the previous 12-month period for for any expenses incurred by you in carrying out your duties as a councillor, or towards your election expenses.
 This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992.

-Contracts Any contract made between you or your spouse/civil partner or the person with whom you are living as if you were spouses/civil partners (for a firm in which such person is a partner or an incorporated body of which such person is a director or a body that such person has a beneficial interest in the securities of) and with PCC: (a) under which goods or services are to be provided or works are to be executed; and(b) which has not been fully discharged.
-This includes a contract between PCC and any body in which you, or a person specified in paragraph 8.2(b) below, has a beneficial interest
+Contracts Any contract made between you or your spouse/civil partner or the person with whom you are living as if you were spouses/civil partners (for a firm in which such person is a partner or an incorporated body of which such person is a director or a body that such person has a beneficial interest in the securities of) and PCC: (a) under which goods or services are to be provided or works are to be executed; and (b) which has not been fully discharged.
 Land and Property Any beneficial interest in land which is within PCC's area 'Land' excludes an easement, servitude, interest or right in or over land which does not give the councillor or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/civil partners (alone or jointly with another) a right to occupy or to receive income.
 Licences Any licence (alone or jointly with others) to occupy land in the PCC's area for a month or longer.
-Corporate Tenancies Any tenancy where (to your knowledge): (a) the landlord is PCC; and (b) the tenant is a body in which you or your spouse or civil partner or person with whom you are living as if you were spouses/civil partners is a partner or a director of or has a beneficial interest in the securities of., or a person listed in paragraph 8.2(b) below, has a beneficial interest Securities Any beneficial interest in securities of a body where: (a) that body (to your knowledge) has a place of business or land in PCC's area; and (b) either: (i) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or (ii) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the person in paragraph 8.2 (below) has a beneficial interest exceeds one hundredth of the total issued share capital of that class.
+Corporate Tenancies Any tenancy where (to your knowledge): (a) the landlord is PCC; and (b) the tenant is a body in which you or your spouse or civil partner or person with whom you are living as if you were spouses/civil partners is a partner or a director of or has a beneficial interest in the securities of.
+Securities Any beneficial interest in securities of a body where: (a) that body (to your knowledge) has a place of business or land in PCC's area; and (b) either: (i) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or (ii) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the person in paragraph 8.2 (below) has a beneficial interest exceeds one hundredth of the total issued share capital of that class.